metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 It's recommended to read up to date version of this document which is located on "develop" branch [here][contributing develop]

-2 pages below explain general/starting guidelines regarding open source:\
+Following 2 pages below explain general/starting guidelines regarding open source:\
 [How to contribute to open source][contribute to open source]\
 [Open Source Contribution Etiquette][open source etiquette]